-All other settings related to documents are now on the new Portal Documents page, which requires permissions to the Data Confirmation Documents (DCS) security area.
+All other settings related to documents are now on the new Portal Documents page.
+Users will need Read, Insert and Update to Portal Options.

 To add a document to the Documents area, click Add Document.
 A File Upload area will display to select the file you wish to upload.
 After your file has been uploaded, the File Name will be populated with the name of your document.
 Type a title in the Title field.

 To display the document during the parent data confirmation process, check the Portal option for the document.
 Note: The Online Enrollment option is used to display specific documents in Aeries Online Enrollment.

 The Confirmation Type dropdown defaults to Current and Pre-Enrolled.
 This will show the document to all students.
 Selecting Current Year Only will display it to all students, and Pre-Enrolled only will display it only to pre-enrolled students.
 This allows different documents to be displayed for students registering for this year versus next year particularly in Online Enrollment, however this setting is also honored in the parent portal.